 Disease-modifying antirheumatic drugs (DMARDs): The most standard RA treatment helps to slow down the progression of RA.

 Just so you know, these drugs may help slow down the progression of arthritis but they can cause negative side effects such as stomach upset as well as liver and immune system issues.
-Again, this is a conversation with a trained medical professional. arthritis and essential oils
+Again, this is a conversation to have with a trained medical professional. arthritis and essential oils

 What Can I Do To Help Myself?